jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 impose a Movement penalty, assign damage to the sled itself as it is ground to pieces or rule the vehicle is stuck and cannot move at all.

-Sled, War: Designed by belligerent barbarians who likely came from a snowy home, the war sled is nothing more than a wheel-less battle chariot.
+**Sled, War**: Designed by belligerent barbarians who likely came from a snowy home, the war sled is nothing more than a wheel-less battle chariot.
 Instead of spiked or bladed wheels, the war sled has metre-long sword blade extensions along the sides.
 These blades carve into the legs of those unfortunate enough to be near the war sled